 The time to succeed in this effort has never been more urgent, as our community-like campus communities across the nation-struggles to adopt a supportable and sustainable vision of diversity, inclusion, and equity amid cultural, political, and racial divisions not seen in decades.
 There are real wounds to heal.
 There is real trust to be built.
-There is accelerated progress that needs to be made.
-There are real and tangible rewards awaiting our students, faculty, and staff that must be bestowed.
+Accelerated progress needs to be made.
+Real and tangible rewards await our students, faculty, and staff.